May 02 13 Style and Grammar Tips for Twitter Success

 10. Set off Links with the Appropriate Punctuation

 There’s no perfect solution.
 A colon is probably the most grammatically correct, a simple period is probably the most visually appealing, and occasionally an em dash adds context.
 However you choose to set off your links, be consistent.
+Now, on to the last few grammar tips.

 11. Use Vertical Breaks and Brackets to Clarify and Include Notes for Readers